telerik/kendo-intl/docs/dates/date-formatting.md

     formatDate(new Date(2000, 0, 1), "zzzz"); // GMT+02:00

-#### The `"Z"` Specifier
+**The `"Z"` specifier**

-Renders the timezone.
-Use one through three letters to show the ISO8601 basic format with hours and minutes, four for the long localized GMT format and five for the ISO8601 extended format.
+The `"Z"` specifier renders the timezone.
+Use one through three letters to show the ISO8601 basic format with hours and minutes, four for the long localized GMT format, and five for the ISO8601 extended format.

-###### Example

     import { formatDate } from '@telerik/kendo-intl/dates';